cy384/ssheven/README.md

 -------
 A modern SSH client for Mac OS 7/8/9.

-Project status: as of 0.6.1 ([see github releases](https://github.com/cy384/ssheven/releases)), a functional SSH client with color terminal emulation, able can login via key or password, capable of running programs like `htop` and `nano`.
+Project status: as of 0.6.1 ([see github releases](https://github.com/cy384/ssheven/releases)), a functional (but not completely secure) SSH client with color terminal emulation, able to login via key or password.
 See roadmap below for upcoming work (i.e., things that aren't done yet).

 ![ssheven screenshot](http://www.cy384.com/media/img/ssheven-0.6.1-screenshot.png)